Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Abstract

 \section{Abstract}

-We propose a latent diffusion model with contrastive learning for audio-visual segmentation (AVS) to extensively explore the contribution of audio.
-We interpret AVS as a conditional generation task, where audio is defined as the conditional variable for sound producer(s) segmentation.
-With our new interpretation, it is especially necessary to model the correlation between audio and the final segmentation map to ensure its contribution.
-We introduce a latent diffusion model to our framework to achieve semantic-correlated representation learning.
-Specifically, our diffusion model learns the conditional generation process of the ground-truth segmentation map, leading to ground-truth aware inference when we perform the denoising process at the test stage.
-As a conditional diffusion model, we argue it is essential to ensure that the conditional variable contributes to model output.
-We then introduce contrastive learning to our framework to learn audio-visual correspondence, which is proven consistent with maximizing the mutual information between model prediction and the audio data.
-In this way, our latent diffusion model via contrastive learning explicitly maximizes the contribution of audio for AVS.
-Experimental results on the benchmark dataset verify the effectiveness of our solution.
+Audio-visual Segmentation (AVS) is conceptualized as a conditional generation task, where audio is considered as the conditional variable for segmenting the sound producer(s).
+In this case, audio should be extensively explored to maximize its contribution for the final segmentation task.
+We propose a contrastive conditional latent diffusion model for audio-visual segmentation (AVS) to thoroughly investigate the impact of audio, where the correlation between audio and the final segmentation map is modeled to guarantee the strong correlation between them.
+To achieve semantic-correlated representation learning, our framework incorporates a latent diffusion model.
+The diffusion model learns the conditional generation process of the ground-truth segmentation map, resulting in ground-truth aware inference during the denoising process at the test stage.
+As our model is conditional, it is vital to ensure that the conditional variable contributes to the model output.
+We thus extensively model the contribution of the audio signal by minimizing the density ratio between the conditional probability of the multimodal data, \eg~conditioned on the audio-visual data, and that of the unimodal data, \eg~conditioned on the audio data only.
+In this way, our latent diffusion model via density ratio optimization explicitly maximizes the contribution of audio for AVS, which can then be achieved with contrastive learning as a constraint, where the diffusion part serves as the main objective to achieve maximum likelihood estimation, and the density ratio optimization part imposes the constraint.
+By adopting this latent diffusion model via contrastive learning, we effectively enhance the contribution of audio for AVS.
+The effectiveness of our solution is validated through experimental results on the benchmark dataset.
 Code and results are online via our project page: \url{https://github.com/OpenNLPLab/DiffusionAVS}.